GiovanniZambiasi/gameplay-framework-unity/README.md

 ```

 ## Abstraction
 As mentioned before, *abstraction is important*. `Manager`s must never communicate directly with one another.
-There are many ways of achieving this, but a few options could be:
+There are many ways of achieving this, but here are some options:
 - Using [C# events](https://docs.microsoft.com/en-us/dotnet/standard/events/):
   - A `Manager` could declare a specific `event` for when something happens.
 The `System` could subscribe to this event, and pass the callback along to another `Manager`
 ![Abstraction with CSharp Events](https://user-images.githubusercontent.com/46461122/152659476-24bb47ae-e87f-48e6-ba9b-e5bf1312619b.png)